Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 # Example1: Administrable

-In this example we will learn how to use universal qunatification (forall) over containers (maps and arrays) in Scribble.
+In this example we will learn how to use annotations on individual state variables - `#if_updated` and `#if_assigned`.
+We will use the same sample `Administrable` contract as the previous `forall` exercise, but this time instead of adding the annotation as an `#invariant` that is checked at observable points on the contract, we will add it as an `#if_updated`/`#if_assigned` annotation that is checked each time the target state variable is updated.

 ## Setup

-To run this tutorial you will need `git`, `node` (verison 16.0 or later) and `npm`.
+To run this tutorial you will need `git`, `node` (version 16.0 or later) and `npm`.
 After you have checked out this repo, you can install the needed packages by running:

 ```
-cd day2/example1_quantifiers
+cd day2/example2_if_updated/
 npm install
 ```